Gradle

 to create an image from the current Protobuf schema and then publishes it as a Maven publication.

-In subsequent builds of the project, the plugin will resolve the previously published schema image and run buf breaking
+In subsequent builds of the project, the plugin resolves the previously published schema image and run buf breaking

 against the current schema with the image as its reference.